 January February March April "Plant-entions" Kick 2021 into full gear by moving away from quick fix resolutions and toward filling the fruit and veggie consumption gap.
 Set long-term intentions to boost your nutrition and mood!
 And The Award For Best Plant Goes to It's Academy Award season!
 Time to celebrate by nominating award-worthy fruits and veggies all month, highlighting their starring health & wellness qualities.
 May the best plant win!
 March Madness - Recruiting For Team Plant!
 In honor of National Nutrition Month, let's play a little plant-packed March Madness.
 We're talking smart swaps when it comes to plants and how to match up fruits & veggies in your favorite recipes.
-Plants With A Purpose In honor of the second anniversary of the Have A Plant [®] Movement and Earth Day, let's talk ways to enjoy all parts of plants and produce zero waste! Мау June July August The ABCs Of Food Rooted In A Better Mood It's stress awareness month!
+Plants With A Purpose In honor of the second anniversary of the Have A Plant ® Movement and Earth Day, let's talk ways to enjoy all parts of plants and produce zero waste! Μαγ June July August Food Rooted In A Better MoodTM It's stress awareness month!
 Let's take a mindful moment to reflect on how plants can boost your mood.
-Every day will feature a different letter of the alphabet and a corresponding plant, along with mood boosting tips & tricks.
 Celebrate Fruit & Veggie Farms Fuel your summertime fruit and veggie favorites by celebrating the farmers and growers who bring produce to our table in all varieties, from fresh to canned.
-Fire And Ice Summer means it's time to fire up the grill and chill by the pool with a plant-packed snack.
+Chillin' &amp; Grillin' Summer means it's time to fire up the grill and chill by the pool with a plant-packed snack.
 We've got you covered with hot and cold plant hacks to keep you satisfied all summer long.
-From Fermentation Nation To A Well-Stocked Cantry Eat more fruits and veggies by getting creative this summer.
-From fermenting your favorite produce to a pantry-to- CANtry makeover!
+Get Into The Groove Need budget-friendly ways to eat more fruits and veggies?
+Try these tips for planning, shopping and preparing plant-packed meals you'll love.
 September October November December Cheers To National Fruits & Veggies Month It's National Fruits & Veggies Month and we couldn't be happier!
 Celebrate and take the Have A Plant® Pledge to show us which fruit or veggie gives you a plant-packed smile.
-Fall In Love With Fall Flavors Cinnamon, pumpkin, nutmeg and sagefall is officially here!
+Fall In Love With Fall Flavors Cinnamon, pumpkin, nutmeg and sage fall is officially here!
 Fruits and veggies are the perfect canvas for fall flavors, spices and seasonings, making them more cravable.
 So go ahead.
 Spice it up. #tistheseason Meal Prep For Plants-Giving This holiday, make your life easier with these meal-prep hacks and simple meal planning strategies.
 A little bit of planning can go a long way to implementing habits that last a lifetime.
 Happy Holiday Libations When it's time to toast, be the coolest host!
 These cocktail & mocktail recipes bring festive flavor and holiday cheer using #fruits and #veggies for your next holiday gathering.

-Monthly themes subject to change
+\Monthly themes subject to change